• Skip to primary navigation

 Are you interested in the science behind EFT or the research that's been done?
 There are 35+ Randomized Controlled Trials (RCTs, the gold-standard for research) involving EFT and EFT-related modalities.
 Head over to EFT International to explore the research archive.

-Finally, if you've heard about EFT, experienced it, or sense that it might be the right tool to help you better assist your clients, consider an EFT training course (beginning February 24th, 2023).
-Together we practice the ins and outs of tapping with other students in a fun, engaging and cooperative group environment – a fantastic way to learn this life-long skill.
+Finally, if you've heard about EFT, experienced it, or sense that it might be the right tool to help you better assist your clients, consider an EFT training course (with a list of skilled EFTi Trainers).
+During the course you can practice the ins and outs of tapping with other students in a fun, engaging and cooperative group environment – a fantastic way to learn this life-long skill.

 Presenting at Slovenian International Tapping Day